creativecreature/sturdyc/README.md

 }
 ```

-To test that it works as intended, we'll create a simple API client that
+To get a feeling for how this works, we'll create a simple API client that
 embedds the cache:

 ```go